LaiosDimitris/Complex-Number-Calculator/readme.md

 # Complex Number Calculator

-Gui application that uses wxWidgets (and Catch2 library for unit-tests) and implements a simple calculator for operations with complex number.
+Gui application that uses wxWidgets (and Catch2 library for unit-tests) and implements a simple calculator for operations with complex numbers.

 Implemented in C++